 Let’s dive further into this trend by exploring the applications of live streaming and the role of an online video marketing platform.
-Then, we we’ll review three top live streaming services for live video marketing.
+Then, we’ll review three top live streaming services for live video marketing.

 How live streaming services apply to marketing

 To recap the intro, modern marketers are increasingly using live video.
 There are many reasons for this trend.
 First, audiences find live video much easier to connect with than VOD.
 For example, the industry publication MarketingWeek says that live streaming “is key to building authenticity.”

 In fact, that authenticity speaks to why audiences on social platforms watch live streaming videos an average of three times longer than VOD content.

 Entire advertising campaigns can occur via live stream.
 This is especially true since viewers can rewatch live videos later.
 Likewise, marketing teams can excerpt salient clips and then share them on other platforms.
 Florida’s Natural orange juice company, to name one example, took advantage of this after the 2016 presidential debates.
 Their comedic live stream was a debate in itself: pulp, no pulp, or some pulp.
 It caught people’s attention and spoke to the absurdity that many viewers observe in the political debates.

 Live video is also great for involving the audience.
 Marketers can use video streaming as a chance to pull together brand advocates.
 Video can likewise help to educate customers, share exciting partnerships, conduct training, and more.
 Overall, the marketing uses for live video truly extend as far as your creativity.

 Measuring effectiveness and ROI with Live Streaming Services

 Using video live streaming for marketing has huge benefits for business.
 One great advantage is that companies can quantify these benefits.
-Modern analytics and user data makes it easy to measure the effectiveness and ROI (return on investment) of your campaigns.
+Modern analytics and user data make it easy to measure the effectiveness and ROI (return on investment) of your campaigns.

-Most pro video live streaming services offer analytics tools.
+Most pro videos live streaming services offer analytics tools.
 With the right OVP, your team can integrate these tools into your own media workflows.
 And you can export and manipulate that data at will.
 API access to analytics data from live streaming services allows you to do this programmatically.